DataScienceResearchPeru/covid-19_latinoamerica/latam_covid_19_data/per_country/README.md

 | 25  | SAINT MARTIN             |                                  |             |
 | 26  | URUGUAY                  |                                  |             |
 | 27  | VENEZUELA                |                                  |             |

-This GitHub repo and its contents herein, including all data, mapping, and analysis is provided to the public strictly for educational and academic research purposes.
-Reliance on the Website for medical guidance or use of the Website in commerce is strictly prohibited.